fredrik-hansen/fredrik-hansen/README.md

 My expertise spans from React frontends to Python backends, with a special focus on RAG (Retrieval-Augmented Generation) systems and multi-database architectures.

-## 🚀 Featured Project: **An AI-Powered Knowledge Base Platform**
+## 🚀 Featured Projects:  Know about my [projects](https://projects.pki.ad)

-Frontend:  React 18, TypeScript, Tailwind CSS, D3.js, shadcn/ui

-Backend:   FastAPI, Python 3.8+, Pydantic, SQLAlchemy

-AI/ML:     Ollama (LLM), RAG Pipeline, Vector Embeddings, Semantic Search

-Data:      Neo4j (Graph), OpenSearch (Search/Vectors), SQLite

-DevOps:    Docker, nginx, JWT Authentication, RBAC

 ## My Research

-I participated in a few research papers, contact me for more details or find them via the above LinkedIn profile.
+I've participated in a few research projects, contact me for more details or find them via the above LinkedIn profile.